WebOrigami/docs/content/pattern/transform.md

 ## Rough in the transformation

-The transformation will be a function that accepts a map of markdown and returns a new map of HTML.
+The transformation will be a class that accepts a map of source markdown and represents a new, transformed map of HTML.

 ```js
 /* src/map/HtmlMapTransform.js */